amazon-archives/dynamodb-geo/README.md

 ##Limitations

+###Java focused
+Internally, Geo Library uses the [S2 Geometry Library](https://code.google.com/p/s2-geometry-library-java/) for spherical math, and the library is available only in Java and C++.
+For now, we are focusing on Java, and we don't have short term plans to port Geo Library for other languages.

+###No composite key support
+Currently, the library does not support composite keys.
+You may want to add tags such as restaurant, bar, and coffee shop, and search locations of a specific category; however, it is currently not possible.
+You need to create a table for each tag and store the items separately.

 ###Queries retrieve all paginated data
 Although low level [DynamoDB Query][dynamodb-query] requests return paginated results, this library automatically pages through the entire result set.
 When querying a large area with many points, a lot of Read Capacity Units may be consumed.

 ###More Read Capacity Units
-The library retrieves candidate Geo points from the cells which intersect the requested bounds.
-The library then post-processes the candidate data, filtering out the specific points which are outside the requested bounds.
+The library retrieves candidate Geo points from the cells that intersect the requested bounds.
+The library then post-processes the candidate data, filtering out the specific points that are outside the requested bounds.
 Therefore, the consumed Read Capacity Units will be higher than the final results dataset.

 ###High memory consumption
-Because all paginated Query results are loaded into memory and processed, it may consume substantial amounts of memory for large datasets.
+Because all paginated `Query` results are loaded into memory and processed, it may consume substantial amounts of memory for large datasets.

-###No composite key support
-Currently this library does not support composite keys.
-You cannot add tags to Geo points and query for points with a specific tag.
-You need to create a table for each tag and store them separately.
+###The server is essential
+Because Geo Library calls multiple DynamoDB `Query` requests and processes the results in memory, it is not suitable for mobile device use.
+You should maintain a Java server, and use the library on the server.

 ###Dataset density limitation
-Geohash used in this library is roughly centimeter precision.
-This library is not suitable if your dataset has much higher density.
+The Geohash used in this library is roughly centimeter precision.
+Therefore, the library is not suitable if your dataset has much higher density.

 ##Reference